 Treasury Bonds Fall Back

-Federal Reserve Chairman Jerome Powell’s 2-day meeting with the Congress ended yesterday with no apparent change in the Fed’s direction regarding inflation data.
-However, traders weighed in on the inflation and further contagions risks on the economic, causing Treasuries to retreat.
+Federal Reserve Chairman Jerome Powell’s 2-day meeting with Congress ended yesterday with no apparent change in the Fed’s direction regarding inflation data.
+However, traders weighed in on the inflation and further contagions risks on the economy, causing Treasuries to retreat.
 Ten-year Treasuries are poised for their third decline so far this week.